apache/carbondata/docs/index/bloomfilter-index-guide.md

 ## BloomFilter Index Introduction
 A Bloom filter is a space-efficient probabilistic data structure that is used to test whether an element is a member of a set.
 Carbondata introduced BloomFilter as an index to enhance the performance of querying with precise value.
-It is well suitable for queries that do precise match on high cardinality columns(such as Name/ID).
+It is well suitable for queries that do precise matching on high cardinality columns(such as Name/ID).
 Internally, CarbonData maintains a BloomFilter per blocklet for each index column to indicate that whether a value of the column is in this blocklet.
 Just like the other indexes, BloomFilter index is managed along with main tables by CarbonData.
 User can create BloomFilter index on specified columns with specified BloomFilter configurations such as size and probability.